 Applications MUST be complete with all the required supporting documents.
 Incomplete applications will be returned to the student.

 The processing time is 14 business days.
-We will mail an eligibility letter to the student at the address listed on the application.
-The student is responsible for supplying the letter to the school.
+We will mail an eligibility letter to the student at the address listed on the application and the school.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.